DavidASD04/DavidASD04/README.md

 * **Frontend Developer at Quantech**
   Built and improved responsive web apps, and worked with SQL databases for data handling.

-* **Full Stack Developer at Lancegroup**
+* **Full Stack Developer Freelancer**
-  Created complete solutions using PHP, Laravel, Inertia and Angular.
+  I have created administrative systems for restaurants to e-commerce with modern technologies like React, Next, Node, etc.
 ---

 ## 🎓 Education & Certifications